List of Pirates of the Caribbean characters: Lieutenant John ScarfieldJohn Scarfield appears in Dead Men Tell No Tales and was portrayed by David Wenham. Scarfield was a lieutenant of the Royal Navy.

 After Carina Smyth and Jack Sparrow are captured in Saint Martin, Scarfield orders for both of them to be executed.
 Later, when Henry Turner washes up in the town, Scarfield declares him a deserter and orders for him to be hanged as well.
 However, Henry, Carina and Jack manage to escape, with Jack knocking Scarfield out in the process.
 The three of them flee aboard the Dying Gull.

 Determined to recover the three fugitives, Scarfield seeks out the sea-witch Shansa, who shows him the route to the Trident of Poseidon, where Jack, Carina and Henry are headed.
 Scarfield decides to acquire the Trident to ensure he will have control over the ocean.

 On board his ship, the Essex, Scarfield eventually catches up with the Dying Gull, only to find that Jack, Carina and Henry are no longer on board.
-Nonetheless, he orders his men to vicously beat Scrum (who was the ship's captain at the time) for information on where the fugitives are headed.
+Nonetheless, he orders his men to viciously beat Scrum (who was the ship's captain at the time) for information on where the fugitives are headed.
 He then orders the rest of the pirates locked in the brig of the Essex, though they later manage to escape.

 Later that night, Scarfield and the Essex intercept the Black Pearl, which Jack, Carina and Henry are now aboard, still looking for the Trident.
 Declaring that only he will wield the power of the sea, Scarfield orders his crew to prepare to fire on the Pearl.
 However, before they can even get a chance, the Silent Mary emerges from behind the Essex and slices through it, destroying the ship and killing Scarfield.